Protect & Support Your Gum Health

 Frequently Asked Questions

-If the disease is caught early on in the gingivitis stage, it can be reversed with a deep cleaning.
+If the disease is caught early in the gingivitis stage, it can be reversed with a deep cleaning.
 However, if the disease has progressed further, it can’t be reversed.
-Although, Dr. Webley can help slow the progress and provide you with treatments to stimulate new tissue growths.
+Although, your periodontists or dentist can help slow the progress and provide you with treatments to stimulate new tissue growth.

 We Can Restore Your Oral Health